Peptic Ulcer Disease (PUD): Diagnosis and Treatment

 - Duodenal ulcers present with decreased pain in relation to meals and may cause weight gain

-- Any patient presenting with alarm symptoms listed above should be investigated further
+- Any patient presenting with alarm symptoms listed above should have further testing

 - Physical exam may reveal epigastric tenderness and signs of anemia